FastRobotsCornell/FastRobots-2025/docs/labs/Lab2.md

 ### Record a stunt!

-5. Mount the 850mAh battery in the RC car.
-Note that the standard plug on the 850mAh battery can be attached in either orientation, so *be careful* to plug it in in the right orientation (red-to-red and black-to-black wire).
+5. Mount the battery in the RC car.
+Note that the standard plug on the battery can be attached in either orientation, so *be careful* to plug it in in the right orientation (red-to-red and black-to-black).
 Add AA batteries to the remote control.
-6. Spend 5min playing around with the car (in the hallway or outside).
+6. Spend 5 minutes playing around with the car (in the hallway or outside).
 Try to get a feel for how slow/fast it can drive forwards/backwards/turn, accelerations, etc. Record a video to show what you have tried, and discuss what you observe.
 This will help you establish a baseline for what you expect to see if everything works when you are running the car autonomously.

 ### Pack up

 7. Don't forget to disconnect your batteries from the robot.
    - From this point onwards, always show up to the lab section with charged batteries.
-You can charge the 650mAh battery through USB using the Artemis board's built-in charger, and the 850mAh battery in one of the many chargers in the lab.
+You can charge the 650mAh battery through the provided USB cable (for now), and the 850mAh battery in one of the many chargers in the lab.
-   - You can take one of the 850mAh batteries home with you.
-Please leave the rest in the lab for everyone to share.
+   - You have one 850mAh battery in your kit to take home with you.
+There will always be a few batteries in lab charged for everyone to share.
    - *If you have used one of the shared 850mAh batteries, please plug it into the lab chargers before you leave!*
 8. If you're done playing with your RC car, please also take out the AA batteries from the remote control and hand them back to the TAs so we can use them for following labs.
-Starting lab 5, we will no longer use the remote control.
+Starting in Lab 4, we will no longer use the remote control.

 ## Additional Tasks for 5000-level students